BEST 5-DAY ITINERARY FOR SPAIN

 - Then there is another suggestion on what to see in Spain in 5 days – this one covers the beautiful, beautiful island of Mallorca.

-- My third suggestion on spending 5 days in the country includes the beautiful area of Costa Brava.
+- My third suggestion on spending 5 days in the country includes the lovely area of Costa Brava.

-So, before sharing my tips on a fun 5-day Spain itinerary, here are some travel tips.
+So, before sharing my ideal 5-day Spain itinerary, here are some travel tips.